kaazing/universal-client/javascript/README.md

 ### Using Client Libraries with Bower
 #### Obtaining Libraries
 - Install NodeJS - please refer to the [NodeJS downloads page][9] for the installer that is appropriate for your OS
 - Update npm
-	`sudo npm update npm -g`
+	`npm update npm -g`

 - Install bower
-	`sudo npm install -g bower`
+	`npm install -g bower`

-- Install Kaazing Universal Javascript client libraries
-	`bower install kaazing-javascript-universal-client`
+- Install Kaazing Universal Javascript client libraries `bower install kaazing-javascript-universal-client`

 __Note__: If you have used prior versions of the library you may want to clean your bower cache by running:
 	`bower cache clean`

 #### Using the library
 Add the following to your main html page (index.html):
 ```